You are here

 Testing

-- Identify and communicate with sources of feedbacksources of feedbackmay include peers; users; First Nations, Métis, or Inuit community experts; other experts and professionals both online and offline
+- Identify and communicate with sources of feedbackmay include peers; users; First Nations, Métis, or Inuit community experts; other experts and professionals both online and offline

-- Develop an appropriate testof the prototype, conduct the test, and collect and compile dataappropriate testincludes evaluating the degree of authenticity required for the setting of the test, deciding on an appropriate type and number of trials, and collecting and compiling data
+- Develop an appropriate testincludes evaluating the degree of authenticity required for the setting of the test, deciding on an appropriate type and number of trials, and collecting and compiling dataof the prototype, conduct the test, and collect and compile data

 - Evaluate design according to critiques, testing results, and success criteria to make changes